Close

 8. Approval Notification

-Once approved, your sponsor receives an electronic visa approval document.
-They should forward this to you immediately—you'll need it for flight check-in and Kuwait immigration.
+Once approved, your sponsor receives the original No Objection Certificate (NOC), which you can use to travel, and the visa is stamped upon arrival.
+They should forward this approval document to you immediately—you'll need it for flight check-in and Kuwait immigration.

 9. Pre-Travel Verification